the-blue-alliance/the-blue-alliance-ios/README.md

 	* On the left sidebar, under `Targets` click `The Blue Alliance`
 	* Click the `General` tab along the top bar
 	* Change `Bundle Identifier` to the bundle identifier you set during Firebase setup
-5. Add your `GoogleService-Info.plist` is in the `the-blue-alliance-ios/the-blue-alliance-ios` folder.
-If linked properly, the `GoogleService-Info.plist` file in the Xcode project navigation should go from being red to being black
+5. Replace the existing `GoogleService-Info.plist` is in the `the-blue-alliance-ios/the-blue-alliance-ios` folder.
 6. Build and run The Blue Alliance for iOS!

 Contributing